Site + Civil

 Project Alignment

-Confirm civil priorities and utility requirements before mobilization
+Confirm civil priorities, utility service requirements, and drainage criteria before mobilization begins

 Package Strategy

-Sequence underground work around access and inspection windows
+Sequence underground work around access routes, inspection windows, and parallel civil activities

 Field Coordination

-Coordinate grading, services, and frontage work to preserve momentum
+Coordinate grading, utility services, and frontage work to preserve project momentum through civil phases

 Turnover Preparation

-Release utility-complete areas ready for foundations and shell work
+Release utility-complete areas ready for foundation forming, shell installation, or paving

 Applications